 Statistics on enforcement of immigration legislation

-This article presents the European Union (EU) indicators on the enforcement of immigration legislation (EIL).
-It provides statistics on non-EU citizens who were refused entry at the external borders of the EU ; non-EU citizens who were illegally present on the territory of an EU Member State; and non-EU citizens who were ordered to leave the territory of Member States .
-The indicators in this article can be regarded as an official record of persons subject to the enforcement of immigration legislation, providing a general overview of the outcomes of territorial surveillance and control procedures.
+This article presents indicators on the enforcement of immigration legislation (EIL).
+It provides statistics on: non-EU citizens who were refused entry at the external borders of the EU ; non-EU citizens who were illegally present on the territory of an EU Member State; and non-EU citizens who were ordered to leave the territory of an EU Member State .
+Each of these indicators can be regarded as an official record of persons subject to the enforcement of immigration legislation, providing a general overview of the outcomes of territorial surveillance and control procedures in the EU.

 - 1 Main statistical findings

-- 1.2 Citizenship and other characteristics of non-EU citizens found to be illegally present in the EU were typically young and male
+- 1.2 Non-EU citizens found to be illegally present in the EU were typically young and male

 - 1.3 Number of non-EU citizens ordered to leave EU territories stood at almost 500 000 in 2016

 - 1.4 Almost 230 000 non-EU citizens were returned to their country of origin in 2016

-- 1.6 Over two thirds of all refusals to enter the EU were reported by Spain and Poland
+- 1.5 In 2016, almost 50 % of all refusals to enter the EU were reported by Spain

 - 1.6 Entry refusals by border type

-- 1.8 Citizenship of the persons refused entry to the EU-28
+- 1.7 Citizenship of persons refused entry into the EU

 - 1.8 Grounds for entry refusals